crate/cloud-reference/docs/overview.rst

 Organization Settings
 ---------------------

-The Settings tab shows you naming information (name, ID) and notification settings for your organization.
+The Settings tab shows you the name, ID, and notification settings for your organization.

 .. image:: _assets/img/organization-settings.png
    :alt: Cloud Console organization settings tab

 By clicking the *Edit* button next to the organization, you can rename it.
 Here you can also set the email address for notifications and indicate whether you want to receive them or not.
-By clicking *Delete*, you can delete the organization.

 .. warning::

-    You cannot delete an organization without first deleting all projects contained within it.
-Deleting an organization is irreversible.
+    Organizations cannot be deleted in the CrateDB Cloud Console.
+Contact `CrateDB Cloud support`_ if you need to delete your organization.

 .. _overview-org-users: